huythai855/uet-graduation-thesis-template/README.md

 - Auto numbering of pages, chapters, sections, and subsections.
 - Automatic table of contents.
 - Automatic list of figures and tables.
-- List of terms
+- List of terms.
-- Citing references
+- Citing references.
-- Support for Vietnamese language
+- Support for Vietnamese language.

 ### How to use